milgra/tutorials/pretty-and-functional-linux-destkop.md

 It is targeted at Manjaro Linux but these programs can be installed on every major linux/unix distribution with strong community support, the only thing you have to know is the distro specific package manager which is pacman on Manjaro Linux.

+All my dotfiles are in this repository so if you already went through this tutorial and want a quick setup just download my dotfiles and install the wanted programs and you are done.

 ## Part I : Reaching basic functionality

 **install**